jonathanglasmeyer/bachelor/thesis/src/Main.md

 - $I$ is the number of insertions
 - $N$ is the number of words in the reference ($N = S+D+C$, where $C$ is the number of correct words)

-This approach circumvents the problem that the reference and the recognition result get "out of sync" when words are inserted or removed.
+Levensthein alignment circumvents the problem that the reference and the recognition result get "out of sync" when words are inserted or removed.

-The problem of using WER for our purposes is twofold: 1.
-It does not help to answer the question of how much our approach improves the accuracy of keywords; it only pertains to *all* words.
-2. It penalizes *insertions*.
+The problem of using WER for our purposes is twofold: (a) It does not help to answer the question of how much our approach improves the accuracy of keywords; it only pertains to *all* words, including non-keywords such as determiners or pronouns.
+And (b) it penalizes *insertions*.
 But insertions are not relevant to the question of how many of the keywords from the reference transcript have been detected.
 Insertions only matter when we are interested in the *sentence integrity* of the result transcript.
 In our case, we do not care if there are superfluous words *between* correctly recognized keywords^[Although there might be cases of technical terms that are compound words -- in that case an insertion in between the compound word would be problematic.
 Detection of this edge case is however beyond the scope of our approach.].

 These considerations lead to the conclusion that a first improvement over regular *WER* would be to just look at the *detection rate* of words, where detection rate describes the proportion of words from a transcript that have been correctly recognized.
 This can be expressed by using WER in a first step in order to get the benefit of word synchronization and then filtering out insertions in a second step.
 It is not necessary to filter out deletions as these can be interpreted as non-detected words.